csharp-clases

 • stringdni

-The fields represent the variables or data that are part of a class.
-These can be of different types, such as integers, strings, booleans, etc. Fields are the way we store information within a class and allow us to manipulate it according to our needs.
+Fields represent the variables or data that are part of a class.
+These can be of different types, such as integers, strings, booleans, etc. Fields are how we store information within a class and allow us to manipulate it according to our needs.

-The properties are a way to access and modify the fields of a class.
+Properties are a way to access and modify the fields of a class.
 They allow us to set rules and validations for data access, preventing unwanted or incorrect changes.
-Properties provide an abstraction layer that facilitates the management of fields and offers flexibility in how we interact with them.
+Properties are an abstraction layer that makes it easier to handle fields and provides flexibility in how we interact with them.

-The methods are the actions or behaviors that a class can perform.
-These can be functions that return a value or procedures that do not return anything.
-Methods allow us to modularize the code and break tasks into smaller, more manageable parts.
+Methods are the actions or behaviors that a class can perform.
+These can be functions that return a value or procedures that return nothing.
+Methods allow us to modularize code and break tasks into smaller, more manageable parts.

 public class Person